- August 7, 2019

 - Be willing to stay involved.
 Even if you’re feeling burnt out, realise that the buyer may want you to stay within arm’s reach for a while.

-Tibor Mackor is the owner of Better Business Strategies Ltd; a business dedicated to assisting business owners find the freedom in their business that they have always aspired to as well as assisting those owners to sell a successful business for the best price. www.bbstrategies.co.nz Contact Tibor for more information or go to this survey https://assess.coach/bbstrategies
+Tibor Mackor is the owner of Better Business Strategies Ltd; dedicated to assisting business owners find freedom in their business and to help sell a successful business for the best possible price.
+Contact Tibor on 021 545 372 or go to this short business quiz for an individual report about your business.